slembcke/Tina/README.md

 	* x86 (32 & 64 bit): Windows, Mac, Linux, OpenBSD, FreeBSD, Haiku, etc
 	* ARM (32 & 64 bit): Mac, Linux, iOS, Android, microcontrollers, etc
 	* RISCV (RV64GC, RV32[IFD]): Linux, microcontrollers, etc
+   		* Special thanks to [HSW](https://github.com/28530367) for the 32 bit variants!
-	* More platforms (such as consoles) should be possible with #ifdef tweaks
+	* More platforms (such as consoles) should work with `#ifdef` tweaks
 * Supports GCC, Clang, and MSVC
 * Minimal asm required to add new ABIs.
 32 bit arm is only 15 instructions!
-* Tiny: Currently only ~260 sloc!
-(Hah!
-Ok, it used to be, but supporting various RISCV variants tripled that.
-Special thanks to [HSW](https://github.com/28530367) for the 32 bit variants!)
+* Tiny: Currently only ~650 sloc!
+	* Over half of that is RISCV variants, but what can you do? 😄

 ## 🔇 Limitations:
 * Currently no support for PowerPC, MIPS, m68k, etc.